effectiveosgi/maven-archetypes/README.md

 In this step we add a new Maven module that performs OSGi integration testing.
 I.e., it defines an OSGi bundle containing tests, runs that bundle in an OSGi Framework and reports the test results.

-From the `example-parent` directory run:
+From the `org.example.parent` directory run:

     mvn archetype:generate \
     -DarchetypeGroupId=com.effectiveosgi \